 We have several customers from across different industries and verticals here.

-- Minimax, a German industrial player, using the platform to optimize the usage of their sprinkler systems; reducing the monthly time to test the systems, which is a significant cost in every installation they have worldwide.
+- Minimax, a German industrial player, using the platform to optimize the usage of their sprinkler systems with predictive maintenance; reducing the monthly time to test the systems, which is a significant cost in every installation they have worldwide.

 - Automatic Systems, a big Belgian-French player in barriers and access systems.
 They use their own application container for product development, to make their products smarter and coming up with new use cases for their access systems.